CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would say: 'metrics', 'experiment', 'primary metric', 'guardrails', 'rollout', 'release policy', 'LaunchDarkly', 'events to monitor'.
-These cover the natural vocabulary a user would use when asking about experiment metrics.
+Includes strong natural trigger terms users would say: 'metrics', 'experiment', 'primary metric', 'guardrails', 'rollout', 'release policy', 'events to monitor', 'LaunchDarkly'.
+These cover the natural vocabulary of someone working with LaunchDarkly experimentation.

 3 / 3